-I’m sure you’ve heard a lot of it yourself when you’ve been our on the course.
-Words like ‘golf ball compression’, ‘spin rates’, ‘golf handicap’ and also ‘draw’ & ‘fade’ are common golf terms you may hear.
+I’m sure you’ve heard a lot of it yourself when you’ve been out on the course.
+Words like ‘golf ball compression’, ‘spin rates’, ‘golf handicap’ are all commonplace.

-In this guide we will complete a draw vs fade comparison so that you can see exactly which each one is as well as see which one may suit your game better when making your shots out on the golf course.
+In this guide, we will complete a draw vs fade comparison so that you can see exactly which each one is as well as see which one may suit your game better when making your shots out on the golf course.

-Draw Vs Fade Overview
+What Is a Draw Vs Fade In Golf?

-Most players will either hit these fade shots or draw shots completely naturally.
+Most players will either hit a fade golf shot or a draw golf shot completely naturally.
 Most PGA professionals, however, can hit fades or draws at their own will, depending on the situation of the shot and where they want to land the ball.

-Hitting A Draw: How To Hit A Draw
+How To Hit A Draw Golf Shot

 When it comes to learning how to hit a draw, (shot from right to left), you should try to mimic the same movement that a handball player uses to curve the ball to the left.
-A handball player who does this will strike the ball from the the palm of their hand, and then rotates their hand down to the left hand side.
+A handball player who does this will strike the ball from the palm of their hand, and then rotates their hand down to the left hand side.
 Golfers are advised to do the same thing with the right hand while they are attempting to perform a draw shot.

 In order to maximize the height from the tee, the best thing for you to do is to make sure that the ball is vertically alongside your left shoulder, then close over your stance roughly by an inch.
-This should be enough to create the path from the right to the left that you are trying to achieve.
-Then, you should take the club head back as low as possible in a straight fashion, then take a long arc for the rest of your swing, and continue to do so in the follow through as well.
+This should be enough to create the swing path from the right to the left that you are trying to achieve.
+Then, you should take the club head back as low as possible in a straight fashion, then take a long arc for the rest of your golf swing path, and continue to do so in the follow through as well.

-The most obvious advantage of hitting a draw is that on a range of holes hitting the ball from right to left can give you a better chance of shooting a better score.
-Out of the two choices it is harder to hit a draw than hit a fade in golf.
+The most obvious advantage of hitting a draw is that on a range of holes hitting the golf ball from right to left can give you a better chance of shooting a better score.
+Out of the two choices, it is harder to hit a draw than hit a fade in golf.

-Hitting A Fade: How To Hit A Fade
+How To Hit A Fade Golf Shot

 When hitting from the tee however, an approach that is a little bit different is required.
-Steve Bodosh claims that you should put your ball an inch or two further forward than normal, sat on the right hand side side of the tee box.
+Steve Bodosh claims that you should put your ball an inch or two further forward than normal, sat on the right hand side of the tee box.
 Then, open the face of your club by just a few degrees and take your swing as normal.
-This kind of faded tee shot is likely to carry far, but also means that you won’t have so much roll on your shots.
+This kind of faded tee shot is likely to carry far, but also means that you won’t have so much roll on your golf shots.

 The main reason that anyone would use a fade is because of the control that it offers.
 Balls that travel from left to right will have a much higher spin rate.
 This means that the ball is less likely to bounce and roll around when it lands on the green.